convergencelabs/html-text-collab-ext/README.md

 ## Development

-- Use `npm install` to install requried dependencies.
+- Use `npm install` to install required dependencies.
 - Use `npm run dist` to build the distribution package.
 - Use `npm start` to start the example application.